Rain Sultanov: Creativity

 In 1996-97's, Sultanov became a member of jazz festivals in Germany.
 He composed such compositions as “Last moment”, “Crazy world” and others while being in Germany and returning to the motherland he decided to create a group called “Syndicate”.
 Rain's elder brother Rauf Sultanov (bass guitar), Eldar Rzaguluzade (piano), Hamdulla Gafari (guitar) and Vagif Aliyev (percussion instruments) were members of this group.
 The first solo concerts called “Last moment” of “Syndicate” group were held from July 14 to July 15, 1997.
 “Syndicate” achieved a great success with its original compositions among its listeners in a short space of time.
 In 1997–98, Sultanov performed “standards” compositions of John Coltrane and Miles Davis in most jazz clubs of Baku and Germany.
 In 1998, “Syndicate” group received an invitation to international jazz festival in Novosibirsk and performed at jam sessions with such famous jazzmen as Curtis Fuller (trombone), Adam Rogers (guitar), Donny McCaslin (saxophone) and others.
 In January, 1999 the group “Syndicate”, which has already become popular, released its first compact disk called “Last moment”.
 Not long after, decided to show his composer works and mastery of performance in other direction and released a solo album called “Mugham – Meqam”.
-The album had a great success in the motherland and also in foreign countries, too.
-Compositions from this album were entered the top ten list on radio in Baku and they became the favourite one for listeners of “Russkoe Radio” in Israel.
+The album was very successful in Sultanov's motherland as well as in foreign countries.
+Compositions from this album entered the top ten list on the radio in Baku and they became favorites of listeners of “Russkoe Radio” in Israel.